mperepelov/recipe-bot/README.md

 # Recipe Telegram Bot 🍳

-A Telegram bot that helps you manage recipes and generate new ones using AI (OpenAI GPT-4 Mini).
+A modular, production-ready Telegram bot that helps you manage recipes and generate new ones using AI (OpenAI GPT-4 Mini).

 ## Features